ess-dmsc-dram/documents/mantid/wfm/wfm_stitching.md

 ## 2. Method 1: Using peak-finding

-Until 2018, WFM frame boundaries had to be given manually as an input to the WFM processing module This first method
+Until 2018, WFM frame boundaries had to be given manually as an input to the [ESS WFM processing module](https://git.esss.dk/wedel/wfm_stitching).
+This first method aimed to automatize the frame boundary detection process by using some signal processing techniques (including peak-finding).

 ### 2.1 Description of the frame-edge detection procedure